codefresh-io/docs.codefresh.io/_docs/ci-cd-guides/packaging-compilation.md

 ---
-title: "Basic Packaging/Compilation"
+title: "Build your app"
 description: "Learn how to compile and package traditional (non-Docker) artifacts"
 group: ci-cd-guides
 toc: true
 ---

 When you use Codefresh for Continuous Integration, one of the most basic tasks is compiling and packaging applications.
 Even though Codefresh has native support for Docker artifacts, it still works great with traditional (non-dockerized) applications that don't use a Dockerfile for the actual build.

+>If your application is deployed as a Docker image then see the [Building Docker images guide]({{site.baseurl}}/docs/ci-cd-guides/building-docker-images/) instead.

-## Using Docker as a CI/CD environment
+## Using supporting Docker images in a CI/CD environment

-Unlike other CI solutions that you might be familiar with, Codefresh builders are very simple.
+Unlike other CI solutions that you might be familiar with, Codefresh build nodes are very simple.
 They have only Docker installed and nothing else.
-When you run a Codefresh pipeline you choose a Docker image that will be used as a CI/CD environment.
-Once the pipeline runs, the Docker image is automatically launched by Codefresh and thus you have access to all the tools that it contains.
+When you run a Codefresh pipeline you choose the Docker images that will be used as a CI/CD environment.
+Once the pipeline runs, the Docker images are automatically launched by Codefresh and thus you have access to all the tools that they contain.
 Once the pipeline finishes, all Docker images that were used for the pipeline are discarded and the build machine reverts back to the original state.

+So even if your application is not itself packaged as a Docker image, Codefresh pipelines are always "Docker based" in the sense that Docker is used for the tools that take part in the pipeline.

 This approach has a lot of advantages: